 How to anchor in 4 simple steps.
-You've finally reached the cove you've been dreaming of since this winter and can't wait to do some snorkelling!
-But before you dive in, you have to anchor.
+You've finally reached by dinghy the cove you've been dreaming of since this winter and can't wait to do some snorkelling!
+Before you dive in, however, you must anchor.

-Anyone who has never driven a dinghy thinks that this operation is very simple - and indeed it is!
-It is not uncommon, however, to come across yachtsmen trying to anchor and after twenty minutes, still fumbling around doubtfully.
+Those who have never anchored a dinghy think that this operation is very simple and... indeed it is!
+It is not uncommon, however, to come across yachtsmen attempting to anchor and after twenty minutes, still fumbling doubtfully.
 Follow these practical tips for anchoring.

 See what others are doing

-First of all, before dropping the anchor you need to understand how to "set up" the dinghy.
+First of all, before dropping the anchor you need to figure out how to 'set up' the dinghy.
 Look at how other dinghies or boats of the same size are positioned and you will notice that they are all positioned in the same direction, i.e. with the bow to the wind.
-Therefore, before dropping the anchor, position the dinghy with the bow to the wind.
+For this reason, before dropping the anchor, position the dinghy with the bow to the wind.

 Abundant in everything

-To avoid running into others or worse, onto the rocks, bear in mind that the sea is not asphalt and the dinghy is not a car: remaining "stationary" is almost impossible even if there is very little wind.
-In addition, you must consider that the steps to anchor are different and take time:
+To avoid running into others or, worse, onto the rocks, keep in mind that the sea is not asphalt and the dinghy is not a car: remaining 'stationary' is almost impossible even if there is very little wind.
+Moreover, you have to consider that the steps to anchor are different and time-consuming:

 - remove the anchor from the locker

-- position yourself at the bow with the anchor in hand
+- position yourself at the bow with anchor in hand

-- lower the anchor and wait for it to sink to the bottom
+- lower the anchor and wait for it to go down

 - wait until the line is fully extended